Skip to main contentSkip to navigation

 Indian retail is evolving rapidly, and WhatsApp commerce is leading that evolution.
 The question is not whether to adopt it — it is how quickly you can get started.

-Channel Cost structure Repeat rate Owns customer data?
+Channel Cost structure Relative repeat rate Owns customer data?

 For the underlying API capabilities, see the official WhatsApp Business Platform documentation.
 If you also drive organic traffic to a brand website, our SEO playbook for Indian D2C brands covers the discovery side of the funnel that complements this conversational layer.